 And just like that I was told to pack my belongings and wait to be escorted to District Four's Community Home for Children.

 It was absolutely horrible, the things that go on there, are just too awful for words.

 Rumors went about the Community Home girls in Four, things I wouldn't want to repeat.
 And as you can guess things were said about me as well.
 From that day Riptide found out about me and the Community Home he teased me daily, especially since he was from one of the richest families in District Four.
 And now he has and will never leave the matter alone.

 I feel so angry, if only I had trident I'd spear him right now.
 I don't though, and I am far too angry for words.
 I look up and say, in the deadliest tone of voice I possesses.
 "Get out of here."
 I pick up a rock, tempted to throw it at him but instead I fling it into the ocean.

 Riptide's sidekick Tidepool, elbowed him.
 "You know," he says, "I heard Odair paid a lot of money for her."

 My fits were now clutched at my sides, I laid the net of fish beside me and stomped over towards them, fury lighting my face, "If you have any brains in that otherwise empty skull of yours, you'll leave before I gut you like those fish."

 I say gesturing with the knife in my hand towards the fish.

 Flickers of nervousness and doubt run across their face's, they stand there for a few moments, each exchanging glances with each other.
 I allow myself a small prideful smirk.

 Riptide however, does not seem swayed by my threat though, instead he takes a few steps towards me, standing way too close for comfort.
 His fingers fiddling with my hair as he leans in and whispers,"Wear somethin' pretty tomorrow."

-I violently shove him away from me with a disgusted sigh.
-I pick up my net and quickly trudge up the beach, blocking out the curses he's sputtering out behind my back.
+I shove him away from me with sigh.
+I pick up my net and quickly trudge up the beach, blocking out the rest of his commentary.